 Nowadays, the Citadel of Erbil—a large mound occupied for thousands of years that was once a regional hub for Christianity—is the beating heart of the city.
 The Citadel fell on hard times after the occupation of the Mongols in 1258 and was all but forgotten in the centuries that passed.
 However, in 2007, Erbil set out to restore the Citadel to its former glory, establishing the High Commission for Erbil Citadel Revitalization.
 In 2014, it was made a Unesco World Heritage Site.

 Its dominance on the skyline of the city is something of a wonder, capturing the true essence of Erbil.
 The 32 meter high cylindrical structure fits poetically in the middle of the spiraling outer suburbs, uninterrupted by all else below.

 Today, Erbil’s illustrious history is well documented throughout the city.
-In the same year the Citadel was honored by Unesco, Erbil as a whole was labeled the Arab Tourism Capital by the Arab Council of Tourism, making flights to Erbil more popular.
+In the same year the Citadel was honored by Unesco, the city as a whole was labeled the Arab Tourism Capital by the Arab Council of Tourism, making flights to Erbil more popular.